josephsmithberger/XogotDocs/Documentation.docc/Manual/migrating/upgrading_to_godot_4.1.md

 Change | Introduced
 ------ | ----------
 **SubViewportContainer** |
-When input events should reach SubViewports and their children,SubViewportContainer.mouse_filternow needs to beMOUSE_FILTER_STOPorMOUSE_FILTER_PASS.
+When input events should reach SubViewports and their children,`SubViewportContainer.mouse_filter`now needs to be`MOUSE_FILTER_STOP`or`MOUSE_FILTER_PASS`.
 SeeGH-79271for details. | GH-57894
-Multiple layeredSubViewportContainernodes, that should all receive mouse input events, now need to be replaced byArea2Dnodes.
+Multiple layered`SubViewportContainer`nodes, that should all receive mouse input events, now need to be replaced by`Area2D`nodes.
 SeeGH-79128for details. | GH-57894
 **Viewport** |
-Viewportnodes, that have Physics Picking enabled, now automatically set InputEvents as handled.
+`Viewport`nodes, that have Physics Picking enabled, now automatically set InputEvents as handled.
 SeeGH-79897for workarounds. | GH-77595

 ## Updating your GDExtension for 4.1